Pete Lazetich

-Peter Gary Lazetich (born February 4, 1950) is a former professional American football player who played defensive lineman for five seasons for the San Diego Chargers and Philadelphia Eagles.
+Peter Gary Lazetich (born February 4, 1950) is an American former professional football player who was a defensive lineman for five seasons with the San Diego Chargers and Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Stanford Cardinal.

 After retiring from NFL football, Lazetich started a court messenger service in Reno, Nevada.
 His son, Johnno, was a star fullback and linebacker at Reno High School, and played college football at Oregon State and later, Kansas State.